lsandini/cgmsim/README.md

 Modeling exercise
 =================
-Exercise modeling is not part of the project (yet).
+__04.08.2021__ I just found a way to import Apple Healthkit data from my iPhone my simulator in JSON form.
+Exercise modeling is not part of the project (yet), but I might use heart rate or cumulative step data when computing CGM values in the future.
+Something similar from Android wearables or Fitbit wristbands would be cool too.

 Random effects
 ==============